 The purpose of the luncheon is to honor the students by pairing each one with a member of the business or professional community, who act as the student’s host for lunch.
 During the luncheon students and mentors exchange business cards and encourage future contact and assistance with employment opportunities or future education plans.
 Each student receives a necktie and a dress shirt, a symbol of passage into adulthood.
 The “rite of passage” comes when the mentors teach the students how to tie the necktie.
 This is an important event that provides an opportunity for respected members of the community to mentor and bond with these young men.

-This luncheon has been hosted by The Fairmont Olympic Hotel since its inception twenty-six years ago.
+This luncheon has been hosted by The Fairmont Olympic Hotel since its inception twenty-seven years ago.
 It is designed to support a segment of our community that desperately needs our attention and support.
 Its key features and benefits for our students include:

 Rites of Passage event matching students with mentors